gazebosim/sdf_tutorials/composition/proposal.md

 The scope of `//include/pose` should be evaluated with respect the enclosing scope of the `//include` tag, *not* the scope of the included model.
-This does mean that the semantics are slightly different from what would be used in a nest model pose, e.g. `//model/model/pose`.
+This does mean that the semantics are slightly different from what would be used in a nested model pose, e.g. `//model/model/pose`.

 For example: